 Monitoring for gastrointestinal upsets

 As you transition your dog to wet dog food, closely monitor them for any signs of gastrointestinal upsets, such as diarrhea, vomiting, or loss of appetite.
-If your dog experiences any of these symptoms, slow down the transition process and consult your veterinarian for guidance.
-They may recommend adjusting the ratio of wet to dry food or trying a different wet dog food brand or formula to better suit your dog’s needs.
+If your dog experiences these symptoms, slow the transition process and consult your veterinarian.
+They may recommend adjusting the wet-to-dry food ratio or trying a different wet dog food brand or formula to suit your dogs needs better.

 Ensuring a Balanced Diet